Principal Investigator

 Ph.D. student

-"I came from Pakistan, and I did my MS in Microbiology from the Government College University Faisalabad (GCUF).
+"I come from Pakistan, and I did my MS in Microbiology from the Government College University Faisalabad (GCUF).

 I have interest in exploring the bacterial world, especially in soil.